-As part of our spring festival, Arteries, NYC in Circulation, join us for a conversation between Davidson and former “Ethicist” columnist for The New York Times, Randy Cohen, in a live recording of the radio show Person Place Thing.
-Davidson will tell us about a person, a place, and a thing that have shaped his understanding of cities, and how that understanding has in turn shaped his work.
-The evening will also feature performances by violinist and composer Alicia Svigals.
+As part of our spring festival, Arteries, NYC in Circulation, we held a conversation between Davidson and former “Ethicist” columnist for The New York Times, Randy Cohen, in a live recording of the radio show Person Place Thing.
+Davidson told us about a person, a place, and a thing that have shaped his understanding of cities, and how that understanding has in turn shaped his work.
+The evening also featured performances by violinist and composer Alicia Svigals.

 Crossroads Conversations: Infrastructure

 Presented with Times Square Alliance and Cooper Union